- Concessional (before-tax) contribution limits

 |$180,001 and over||$54,232 plus 45c for each $1 over $180,00|

-* The above rates do not include the Medicare levy of 2%.
+The above rates do not include the Medicare Levy of 2% or the Temporary Budget Repair Levy.

 Taxed elements of your lump sum benefit